The Pell Grant

 Criteria

-The Pell Grant is awarded to millions of eligible students annually.
-Most of them come from families where household incomes fall below $20,000 a year.
-Considering the fact that a private college tuition averages upwards of $20,000 per year and a public university or college tuition averages half the amount, it is very easy to see the financial challenges faced by lower income students.
+The Pell Grant is awarded to thousands of eligible students annually.
+Most recipients come from families where the annual household income falls below $25,000.
+Considering that a private college tuition currently averages in excess of $28,000 per year, and a public university or college tuition averages at least half that amount, the financial obstacles faced by low income college students becomes obvious.
+The Pell Grant exists to help students overcome these obstacles.

 Awards